William-Olson/log-scraper/helm/README.md

 You can run the upgrade command to apply new updates or change values to configuration settings.

-Note: the `--values` param is optional and you can also specify the values via `--set` instead.
-One thing to keep in mind is that you need to specify your overrides explicitly every time you upgrade as well as at the time the app was first deployed.

 ```bash
 helm upgrade log-scraper ./helm \